-If you’re running a pet sitting business, you need pet sitter insurance.
+If you’re running a pet sitting business, you will need pet sitter insurance.
 As much as we all love them, animals are unpredictable creatures.
-Combine that fact with just a few seconds of human inattention and anything can happen, leaving you liable for anything from torn-up turf through an injury to a person or animal.
+Combine that fact with just a few seconds of human inattention and anything can happen, leaving you liable for unexpected incidents from torn-up turf through an injury to a person or animal.

-Other Types of Insurance Your Pet Sitting Business Will Need
+Types of Insurance for Your Pet Sitting Business

-The pet sitting insurance you need will be determined to some extent by the services you provide your customers, but every pet sitter company needs to have certain types of coverage:
+To some extent, the type of insurance you need should be based on the services you provide to customers.
+Every pet sitter company needs to have certain types of coverage, such as the following:

-Coverage for injury or loss of customer’s pets.
+- Coverage for injury or loss of customers' pets.
 A lot can happen to a pet while its owner is away—and not all of it is pleasant.
-As a pet sitter, sooner or later you’re going to have to deal with dogs, cats, or other pets that get sick or injured, run away, or even die on your watch.
+As a pet sitter, you will have to deal with dogs, cats, or other pets that get sick or injured, run away, or even die on your watch.
 You need the kind of insurance to help you pay for unexpected expenses such as emergency trips to the vet.

-Lost key coverage.
-As your pet business grows, so will the number of people’s keys passing through your hands.
+- Lost key coverage.
+As your pet business grows, so will the number of customers' keys passing through your hands.
 If you or one of your employees ever loses a key, this kind of insurance pays for replacing the locks at the affected customer’s home.

 Pet Sitter Insurance Providers

-Once you’ve decided what types of insurance you need to cover the services your pet sitting business provides, you’re ready to check out different insurance providers and see which offers the best deal for your needs.
-You may be able to save money on your insurance by purchasing a package deal or by becoming a member of an international organization such as Pet Sitters International.
-U.S. members of this organization receive a special group rate at Business Insurers of the Carolinas, while Canadian members can get a special rate through Binks Insurance Pet Sitters Insurance.
+You may also save money on your insurance by purchasing a package or by becoming a member of an international organization such as Pet Sitters International.
+Canadian members can get a special rate through Binks Insurance Pet Sitters Insurance.
+Also, your local insurance broker may also be able to direct you to a deal.